hughobrien/drm_display/README.md

 ### Error: "Cannot open /dev/dri/card0"

 - Check that the device exists: `ls -la /dev/dri/`
+  - Specify `DRM_CARD` to override the card number choice
 - Add user to video group: `sudo usermod -a -G video $USER`
 - Restart session or use sudo